Atrika10/Dev-Diary/JAVA/JAVA_Networking.md

    - The server processes the incoming data from the client through the socket connection.
 The server can then respond to the client, continuing the data exchange as needed.

 ---

+## Steps to Establish a TCP Connection Using Sockets

+1. **Server-Side Setup:**
+   - **Create a `ServerSocket` Object:**
+     - The server creates an instance of the `ServerSocket` class, specifying a port number.
+This port number is where the server listens for incoming connection requests from clients.
+     - Example: `ServerSocket serverSocket = new ServerSocket(8080);`

+2. **Listening for Connection Requests:**
+   - **Accepting Client Connections:**
+     - The server calls the `accept()` method on the `ServerSocket` object.
+This method blocks (waits) until a client makes a connection request.
+     - When a connection request is received, the `accept()` method creates a new `Socket` object for the server to communicate with the client.
+     - Example: `Socket clientSocket = serverSocket.accept();`

+3. **Client-Side Setup:**
+   - **Create a `Socket` Object:**
+     - The client creates a `Socket` object, specifying the server's hostname or IP address and the port number to connect to.
+     - This establishes a connection between the client and the server.
+     - Example: `Socket socket = new Socket("localhost", 8080);`

+4. **Establishing the Connection:**
+   - **Connection Established:**
+     - When the client creates the `Socket` object, a connection request is sent to the server.
+If the server accepts the request (via `accept()`), the connection is established.
+     - Both client and server now have `Socket` objects representing the connection, through which they can communicate.

+5. **Data Exchange:**
+   - **Input and Output Streams:**
+     -   The server and client communicate using input and output streams, with the client sending data to the server and the server responding.
+     This is done through the `Socket` object on both sides.
+     - Example: `InputStream in = socket.getInputStream(); OutputStream out = socket.getOutputStream();`

+* NOTES : First run server side code & then client side code